Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

 where $D(m) := \{k \in {\ZZ}^d_+: |k|_1 \le m\}$ and $I^d(k):= \{s \in {\ZZ}^d_+: 0 \le s_i \le 2^{k_i}, \ i \in [d]\}$.
 Here and in what follows, we use the notations: $xy := (x_1y_1,..., x_dy_d)$; $2^x := (2^{x_1},...,2^{x_d})$; $|x|_1 := \sum_{i=1}^d |x_i|$ for $x, y \in {\RR}^d$; $[d]$ denotes the set of all natural numbers from $1$ to $d$; $x_i$ denotes the $i$th coordinate of $x \in \RR^d$, i.e., $x := (x_1,..., x_d)$.
 Observe that $\Gamma(m)$ is a sparse grid of the size $2^m m^{d-1}$ in comparing with the standard full grid of the size $2^{dm}$.

-In Approximation Theory, Temlyakov \cite{Te85} -- \cite{Te93b} and the author of the present paper \cite{Di90} -- \cite{Di92} developed Smolyak's construction for studying the asymptotic order of $r_n(W, L_q(\TTd))$ for periodic Sobolev classes $W^{\alpha{\bf 1}}_p$ and Nikol'skii classes $H^{\alpha{\bf 1}}_p$ having mixed smoothness $\alpha$, where ${\bf 1} := (1,1,...,1) \in \RRd$ and $\TTd$ denotes the $d$-dimensional torus.
-Recently, Sickel and Ullrich \cite{SU07} have investigated $r_n(U^{\alpha{\bf 1}}_{p,\theta}, L_q(\TTd))$ for periodic Besov classes.
-For non-periodic functions of mixed smoothness linear sampling algorithms have been recently studied by Triebel \cite{Tr10} $(d=2)$, Dinh D\~ung \cite{Di11}, Sickel and Ullrich \cite{SU11}, using the mixed tensor product of B-splines and Smolyak grids $\Gamma(m)$.
-In \cite{DM13}, we have constructed methods of approximation by arbitrary linear combinations of translates of the Korobov kernel $\kappa_{r,d}$ on Smolyak grids of functions from the Korobov space $K^r_2(\TTd)$ which is a reproducing kernel Hilbert space with the associated kernel $\kappa_{r,d}$.
-This approximation can have applications in Machine Leaning.
+In approximation theory, Temlyakov \cite{Te85} -- \cite{Te93} and the author of the present paper \cite{Di90} -- \cite{Di92} developed Smolyak's construction for studying the asymptotic order of $r_n(W, L_q(\TTd))$ for periodic Sobolev classes $W^a_p$ and Nikol'skii classes $H^a_p$ having nonuniform mixed smoothness $a=(a_1,...,a_d) \in \RRd$ with different $a_j > 0$, where $\TTd$ denotes the $d$-dimensional torus.
+For the uniform mixed smoothness $\alpha{\bf 1}$, Temlyakov~\cite{Te93b} investigated sampling recovery for periodic Sobolev classes $W^{\alpha{\bf 1}}_p$ and Nikol'skii classes $H^{\alpha{\bf 1}}_p$, and recently, Sickel and Ullrich \cite{SU07} for periodic Besov classes $U^{\alpha{\bf 1}}_{p,\theta}$ , where ${\bf 1} := (1,1,...,1) \in \RRd$.
+For non-periodic functions of mixed smoothness linear sampling algorithms have been recently studied by Triebel \cite{Tr10} $(d=2)$, D\~ung \cite{Di11}, Sickel and Ullrich \cite{SU11}, using the mixed tensor product of B-splines and Smolyak grids $\Gamma(m)$.
 Smolyak grids are a counterpart of hyperbolic crosses which are frequency domains of trigonometric polynomials widely used for approximations of functions with a bounded mixed smoothness.
 These hyperbolic cross trigonometric approximations are initiated by Babenko \cite{Ba60a}.
-For further surveys and references on the topic see \cite{Di86, Te93b}, the references given there, and the more recent contributions \cite{SU07, U08}.
+For further surveys and references on the topic see \cite{Di86, Te86, Te93b, DU13}, and the more recent contributions \cite{SU07, U08}.